 Students see historical events from Creation to modern times.
 The development of the major world civilizations with an emphasis on western civilization will be covered.
 Geography, economics, and current events will be stressed as well.

-PAP World History - Tenth (two semesters)
+Honors World History - Tenth (two semesters)

 Pre AP World History will emphasize a more analytical and more enriched study of topics.
 It is for students who desire a more challenging curriculum in their social studies course.
 Students should be prepared for a greater amount of outside reading.